 Today we left the Mara Intrepids and moved to another area of the Mara to Mara Serena Safari Lodge.
 We did a game drive to Serena that was about 50 km away.
 We had a great photo shoot with 11 lions, all were different ages including 2 big males.
 They were all walking together across an open area – our vehicles would move ahead, position ourselves – shoot until they went past us then reposition.

-This morning many had the opportunity to see the Black Rhino, it is very endangered and the last on the list of the “big 5” to spot.
-The sighting was from a distance for most but Black Rhinos are the mean ones so distance is not so bad:) They are usually the ones that will charge a vehicle and often live in the forests verses large grassy plains like the white rhino.
+This morning many had the opportunity to see the black rhino, it is very endangered and the last on the list of the “big 5” to spot.
+The sighting was from a distance for most but black rhinos are the mean ones so distance is not so bad They are usually the ones that will charge a vehicle and often live in the forests versus large grassy plains like the white rhino.
 There was also a trio of young male cheetahs out hunting.
 Great lilac-breasted roller photo opportunities and gazelles with their babies.

 Great morning with the trio of cheetahs.
 We heard they just left mom only a couple days ago and were out looking for food.